Rolling Stones drummer Charlie Watts dies aged 80 - RFI

 Born on June 2, 1941 in London, Charles Robert Watts discovered jazz around the age of 10, with the likes of Jelly Roll Morton and Charlie Parker.

-Exploring drumming as a boy, he converted an old banjo that had a skin covering into a snare drum, according to the Rolling Stones' official website.
+Exploring drumming as a boy, he converted an old banjo that had a skin covering into a snare drum, according to the official Rolling Stones website.

 After studying art, he found a job as a graphic designer and played with a variety of jazz bands in the evenings before joining the Rolling Stones in 1963.